 The purpose of the testing is to determine the uniaxial compressive strength and the elastic properties, represented by the Young's modulus and the Poisson ratio, of cylindrical specimens of intact rock taken from drill cores.
 Moreover, the specimens have a water content corresponding to the in-situ conditions.
 The loading is carried out into the post-failure regime in order to study the mechanical behaviour of the rock after cracking and thereby be able to determine the brittleness and residual strength.
-The specimens are from the borehole KLX02, which is an old borehole with a bore depth of 1,700 m.
+The specimens are from the borehole KLX04A, which has a bore depth of 1,000 m.